The talent is there.

 So where will the next Salinger scribble his stories on the steps of the student center, or the next Angelou reading her poems in the local bookstore’s student-run poetry night?
 At one of these ten programs.

-Here are the 10 best creative writing MFA programs in the US.
+Here are 10 of the best creative writing MFA programs in the US.

 Starting off the list is one of the oldest and most venerated Creative Writing programs in the country, the MFA at the University of Oregon.